 But it's not just the climate we need to watch.
 Commercial insurers also need to consider the social and governance records of those organisations they partner with.
 What's the business's track record on diversity, equality, conduct, and regulation?
 ESG is important because it affects an insurer's own brand and reputation as well as impacting the level of risk they're taking on.

 For insurers, there's no reason to think that ESG is a consideration of the past.
 The fact that it's the talk of every insurance conference now simply indicates that it's already become an expected step in any insurer's due diligence.

 As the cost of living crisis deepens both in the UK and abroad, insurers are going to have to think carefully about how they price their products.
 Inflation across Europe is higher than it has been since the creation of the Euro in 1999, and the situation is much the same in the UK.

-Insurers in 2022 and the first half of 2023 will find themselves under increasing pressure from customers to reduce the price of their premiums and stay affordable despite the rising cost of food, fuel, and housing around the world.
+Insurers in at least the first half of 2023 will find themselves under increasing pressure from customers to reduce the price of their premiums and stay affordable despite the rising cost of food, fuel, and housing around the world.
 But when insurers are also facing rising costs, how is this feasible?